mintel/dex-k8s-authenticator/charts/README.md

 # Helm charts for installing 'dex' with 'dex-k8s-authenticator'

 The charts in this folder install [`dex`](https://github.com/coreos/dex) with [`dex-k8s-authenticator`](https://github.com/mintel/dex-k8s-authenticator)

-`dex-k8s-authenticator` is a helper application for `dex`. `dex` lets you use external Identify Providers (like Google, Microsoft, GitHUb, LDAP) to authenticate access to Kubernetes cluster (e.g. for `kubectl`).
+`dex-k8s-authenticator` is a helper application for `dex`. `dex` lets you use external Identify Providers (like Google, Microsoft, GitHub, LDAP) to authenticate access to Kubernetes cluster (e.g. for `kubectl`).
 This helper makes it easy to provide a web UI for one or more clusters.
 It gives users the information and commands to configure `kubectl` to work with the credentials `dex` provides.